 I want this class to stress the joy of reading and writing.
-We all read and write for pleasure, even if it's just as simple as writing a funny one liner on someone's Facebook wall.
+We all read and write for pleasure, even if it's just as simple as writing a funny one liner on your social media page.
 I want to build everyone's skills and confidence as writers to the point where each student has learned to take pride and satisfaction in their writing.
 Writing is more than just conveying information; it is a product of presenting and crafting a self.
 Writing allows us to express who we are and present ourselves as reflective, thoughtful human beings.

 Here are the Course Description and Learning Outcomes from the official Course Outline:

 Builds critical reading and expository writing skills through the analysis and evaluation of college-level texts and the composition of well-organized, full-length essays containing properly documented evidence.

 - Analyze and critically evaluate college-level texts for rhetorical and genre strategies.

 - Compose persuasive, well-organized, grammatically correct essays, synthesizing properly documented and relevant evidence to develop and support a unified thesis.

 - Analyze and critically evaluate written and visual texts for rhetorical strategies such as ethos, logos, and pathos, among others.

 - Demonstrate responsibility for the reading process by applying active and critical reading strategies to analyze the meaning of texts.